IshaanAdarsh/Postgres-extension-tutorial/Quick-Start [DA]/MVP/MVP+Makefile.md

 DATA = my_extension--1.0.0.sql my_extension--1.1.0.sql
 ```

-- By including multiple SQL script files in the `DATA` variable of the `Makefile`, the user can ensure that different versions of the extension can have different sets of objects or functionality.
+- The `DATA` variable in the `Makefile` allows you to specify multiple SQL script files for different extension versions.
+Each file represents a specific version with distinct objects or functionality.
-- Each SQL script file represents a specific version of the extension and can contain the necessary SQL commands for the desired changes.
-- This allows the user to easily manage and control the installation of specific features or modifications in different versions of your extension.
+- When installing the extension, only the relevant script file is used based on the version specified, keeping the code organized and manageable.

 ### Step 5: Build and Install the Extension
 - To build and install the extension, run the following commands: